How to Select a Language School in Italy

 parlare, parlare,” “speak, speak, speak.”

 Third, how much money do you want to spend?
-As of early 2005, the cost for a 160-hour program lasting 8 weeks at a school
+The cost for a 160-hour program lasting 8 weeks at a school

 in Siena was less than 1000 euros.
 Universita per Stranieri (in Siena) is probably going to be the least expensive although it is also the most traditional in its methods and consists largely of college-age students.
 Higher tuition costs tend